BARBERING COURSE DESCRIPTION

 The following tests and grading procedures are used to assess student learning and mastery of course content in the 1500-hour course:

-2. Core written and practical skills evaluation: Students must receive a grade of 70% or higher on each written exam and each practical skill exam in order to complete the Core program.
+- Core written and practical skills evaluation: Students must receive a grade of 70% or higher on each written exam and a grade of 75% or higher on each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
+All Core written exams must be passed with a 70% and all practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
 If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.